 There are several roles which are useful for describing how SLATE works.
 These are not exclusive; one person may fill several roles at different times.

-A person who runs one or more service applications on SLATE is considered an Application Administrator.
+A person who operates one or more service applications on SLATE is considered an Application Administrator.
 Application Administrators are responsible for keeping their services running, although there can be circumstances in which they may need to confer with the Cluster Administrator for the cluster on which they are running or want to run.

 Platform Application Reviewers are responsible for examining additions and changes to the catalog of applications available to be run by SLATE to ensure that they work and have appropriate security considerations.
 At this time application review is performed by the SLATE developers.